PoliUniLu/cora/README.md

 ## Description

 CORA is a member of the family of Configurational Comparative Methods (CCMs; Thiem *et al*.
 2016).
 It is thus closely related to Qualitative Comparative Analysis (QCA; Ragin 1987) and Coincidence Analysis (CNA; Baumgartner 2009; Baumgartner and Ambühl 2020).
-CCMs seek to detect INUS structures in data (Thiem 2017, 2022).
-Such structures represent specific patterns of cause-effect relations modelled in the language of propositional logic (Mackie 1965; Psillos 2009).
+Modern CCMs seek to detect INUS structures in data (Thiem 2017, 2022).
+Such structures are specific cause-effect relations that can represented in the language of propositional logic (Mackie 1965; Psillos 2009).
 Most importantly, these relations are marked by causal conjunctivity (*a* **AND** *b*) and causal disjunctivity (*c* **OR** *d*).

-In contrast to QCA and CNA, however, CORA is centrally inspired by the field of switching circuit analysis, a subfield of electrical engineering.
-The reason is that propositional logic - the language of INUS causation - and switching algebra - the language of switching circuit analysis - are two conceptually distinct yet operationally equivalent branches of the same underlying Boolean algebra (Lewin and Protheroe 1992).
+In contrast to QCA and CNA, however, CORA is inspired by the field of switching circuit analysis, a subfield of electrical engineering.
+Propositional logic - the language of INUS causation - and switching algebra - the language of switching circuit analysis - are two conceptually distinct yet operationally equivalent branches of the same underlying Boolean algebra (Lewin and Protheroe 1992).

 CORA is currently the only CCM able to analyze INUS structures that simultaneously feature simple as well as corresponding conjunctive effects (e.g., *y*, *z*, *y* AND *z*).
 In addition, CORA offers a configurational version of Occam's Razor: a data-mining approach to solution building that reduces model ambiguities by keeping the number of required variables for finding a solution at a minimum.
 Lastly, CORA includes a lean yet powerful visualization module called LOGIGRAM, with which two-level logic diagrams can be produced from any (system of) Boolean function(s) in disjunctive normal form.

+A detailed methodological introduction to CORA is provided in Thiem *et al*. (forthcoming).

 ## Installation